Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 Brown's playing and production is pretty anachronistic throughout,

-adding strings in places, as well as sticking to plain old piano.
+adding strings in places and sticking to acoustic piano.

 While most musicians' eschewing of synthesizers is to be commended,

-Brown often puts far too much emphasis on his chattering keyboards.
+Brown puts far too much emphasis on his chattering keyboards, perhaps to compensate.

-Song" is as good as it gets on here), as many have faily pretty
+Song" is as good as it gets), as many have faily pretty

 melodies, but both Scott Trusty and drummer Gary Hodgden continue the